 Elements, connections, and loops

 In Kumu, you can use elements, connections, and loops to represent your system or network.
 Visually speaking, elements are circles, connections are lines between the elements, and loops are groups of two or more connections.

-You can use these visual components in infinite different ways, but here are some common uses that we see:
+You can use these visual components in all kinds of different ways, but here are some common uses that we see:

 |Factors in a system (causes and effects)||Cause-and-effect relationships||Causal loops|